Share post:

 60% of these second properties are in the UK, while 40% are outside.
 In London, most of the second homes are flats, and 0.7% of them don’t have a usual resident.

 What does this mean?
-It means there are thousands of second homes sitting empty and costing owners unnecessary taxes and fines.
+It means there are thousands of second homes sitting empty, incurring unnecessary taxes and fines for owners.
 It’s such a waste considering there are more than 130,000 homeless families waiting to live in a decent home.

 Why do property owners have a second home?